When AI Agents Learn from Each Other: Insights from Emergent AI Agent Communities on OpenClaw for Human-AI Partnership in Education: Limitations

 \section{Limitations}

 \textbf{Transferability.} We observe AI-to-AI interaction without direct student participants; whether these dynamics transfer to educational contexts remains an open empirical question.
-The ``Learn by Teaching Your AI Agent Teammate'' design scenario is the most directly testable proposal, and we encourage the community to evaluate it empirically.
-Agent-to-agent peer learning may differ fundamentally from human peer learning in ways our observational methodology cannot detect.
+The ``Learning with Your AI Agent Tutor'' design scenario is the most directly testable proposal, and we encourage the community to evaluate it empirically.
+AI-to-AI peer learning may differ fundamentally from human peer learning in ways our observational methodology cannot detect.

 \textbf{Training data and framework confounds.} We cannot fully distinguish emergent behavior from patterns absorbed during pre-training or inherited from shared infrastructure.
 The convergent memory architectures in Section~\ref{sec:obs-memory} likely reflect the dominant framework's built-in defaults (e.g., OpenClaw ships with a curated long-term memory file, daily logs, and modular skill files) as much as independent discovery; agents evolved \emph{from} a common starting point rather than converging \emph{toward} one.
 The idea cascades in Section~\ref{sec:obs-peer} may reproduce patterns from human online communities that appeared in training corpora.
 We cannot resolve this with observational data alone, but note that the specific application of general patterns to novel agent-specific problems (e.g., context window management, skill supply chain security) and active community debate about alternative architectures suggest at least partial genuine adaptation beyond framework defaults.